 When the cooperative is in a financial position to do so, our Board of Directors may vote to retire these capital credits in what we call a general retirement.
 If we retire the funds from a year in which you were allocated margins, you may receive a check or bill credit during a general retirement.
-If you are an active or former member, you may receive a check if your payout is more than $10.00.
-If you are an active member, you may receive a bill credit if your payout is less than $10.00.
+If you are an active or former member, you may receive a check if your payout is $250.00 or higher.
+If you are an active member, you may receive a bill credit if your payout is less than $250.00.

 The capital credits you have been allocated while on service with Nolin RECC remain in our records under your name until they are retired.
 It is very important to keep us notified of any changes in mailing address should you be issued a check in the future.
 Even if you’re no longer on service with us, you may still receive a check for a general retirement for the years you were on service once they are retired.
 Please call our office at 270-765-6153 to update your mailing address and contact information.

 The capital credits of a deceased member remain on our records under their name until a representative from their estate applies for an estate payout.
 In order to apply for the capital credits of a deceased member, the representative must complete an application and provide a copy of the member’s death certificate and a court order appointing them as executor or administrator of the estate.
 If there was no court order for the estate, we may still be able to pay out the capital credits under certain circumstances.
 Please call our office and speak to a customer service representative at 270-765-6153 for more details.